DalePutnam/D-NES/README.md

 6. `cd build`
 7. `cmake ..`
 8. `make`
-9. The output program is can be found in the `build/bin`
+9. The output program can be found in the `build/bin`

 ### OSX